 My dad had booked himself into a BASIC course, and I taught myself programming from the photocopied notes that my dad brought home.
 A couple of years later I had graduated to 6502 Assembler.

 All my formative gaming happened on that C64, as well as the Amiga 500 I owned afterwards and the “early” gaming PCs (386+) that I graduated to after that.
 If I had to boil down my gaming preferences to three games that shaped me, those would be Ultima V, Turrican 2 and Doom.
 With a hefty dose of Dungeon Master, Pools of Darkness and Archon mixed in!

 Despite my early programming tendencies, my real passion turned out to be the building of interactive 3D worlds: I used the 3D Construction Kit on the Amiga to build my first 3D gameplay spaces, and later became a prominent level designer in the Doom and Quake modding communities.
 In 1998, I turned my hobby into a career when I moved from Germany to Dallas, TX to work as a designer at Ritual Entertainment.
-17 years later, I live in the San Francisco Bay Area with my wife, Victoria, three kids, six triops, five tadpoles, three salamanders, one hamster and one parakeet.
+17 years later, I live in the San Francisco Bay Area with my wife, Victoria, three kids, three hamsters, six triops, five tadpoles, three salamanders, one fish and one parakeet.

 You can find a portfolio of all my games on this page, and you can download all of my free classic Doom and Quake levels, as well.
 Besides making games, I am keenly interested in the theory of game design, and I have presented several talks to the subject at various venues like the Game Developer Conference.
 You can download all of those talks, as well.